 Install PySide6 With pip

-The quickest way to install PySide6 in a virtual environment is to use pip
+The quickest way to install PySide6 in a virtual environment is to use pip.
+Run the following command in your active virtual environment:

 (venv) $ pip3 install pyside6